- About Us

 3. Use bullet points when describing your duties

 Want to impress any hiring manager in record time?
 List your duties in concise, bullet-point form.
 This will break up the information and make it easy to digest.
 It may feel like you’re compromising on quality by cutting down those long sentences but trust us, your readers will be grateful!
 If you’ve written your duties in long paragraphs, start by bullet pointing each sentence.
 Then, see how you can make those individual sentences even more concise.
-For more tips on how to make your CV dynamic and engaging, have a read of our guide to writing a CV [link to CV article].
+For more tips on how to make your CV dynamic and engaging, have a read of our guide to writing a CV.

 4. Use a professional typeface